Ayesha Green: Still life

 Exploring how a distinctly updated Aotearoa-based perspective might operate within this deeply European tradition, Green provides make-shift vases in the form of everyday consumer packaging to introduce local connections and a folk or pop sensibility.
 Combined with indigenous botanical motifs, these products come from the land and represent iconic industrial brands that have a significant presence in our national psyche.
-They question how we see ourselves as a nation, and whether that identity is based on our exploitation of the ecology we live within.
+Some are synonymous with specific landscapes or resources, such as Watties with Heretaunga, L&P with Paeroa, and Speights with Ōtepoti, or bottled water with natural springs.
+They question how we see ourselves as a nation, and how that identity is based on our exploitation of the ecology we live within.

 Ayesha Green is a contemporary Māori Artist.
 Born 1987 in Ōtautahi Christchurch, she lives and works in Tāmaki Makaurau, Auckland.
 Her work often carries a forensic approach to the use of images and objects, with embedded quotations (and quotations of quotations) causing us to consider more deeply the histories, processes and power of visual information.
 Through this process of translation and depiction, she also speaks to relationships, whakapapa and the stories of our connections to the landscape.